unoplatform/uno/doc/articles/uno-development/Internal-WeakEventHelper.md

 return disposable.

 If the returned disposable is collected, the handler will also be collected.
-Conversly, if the provided list is collected raising the event will produce nothing.
+Conversely, if the provided list is collected raising the event will produce nothing.

 Here's a usage example: